BRIDGEPORT, WV – West Virginia Junior College graduate Debbie Shrock considers losing her old job as a “blessing in disguise.”

 “Because our jobs were sent out of the country, we were given the choice to go to school,” Debbie said.

-Debbie then decided to study Business Administration at the Bridgeport campus of WVJC.
+Debbie then decided to study Business Management at the Bridgeport campus of WVJC.

 “Starting college at the ripe old age of 48 can be very scary and challenging,” she said.
 “The courses offered help me brush up on my 3R’s and helped me get over my fear of technology.
 I am able to work with computer programs and do things I never dreamed possible with confidence.”

-During her time studying Business Administration, Debbie’s favorite part of school was being challenged to do better and to make a difference.
+During her time studying Business Management, Debbie’s favorite part of school was being challenged to do better and to make a difference.

 Along with attending classes, Debbie was also involved with Phi Beta Lambda as a founding member and treasurer.
 The group held bake sales to send the members to a conference in Flatwoods, W.Va., as well as holding a clothing drive to benefit the Clarksburg Mission.